MurphysLa-w/JCFG_PoU/README.md

 - Calculates the final Uncertainty
 - Outputs are formatted and split for readability

-Disclaimer: Bullshit in, Bullshit out
+Disclaimer: Bullshit in, Bullshit out.
+Do your own Calculations